Leeds University Library's Gypsy, Traveller and Roma Collections: Donald Kenrick Collection

-The focus of the collection is on material from the 1960s and 1970s related to the establishment of the Gypsy Council in 1966 and its activities.
-Donald Kenrick also deposited a considerable number of books and pamphlets referencing Gypsies, Travellers and Roma.
+The focus of the collection is material from the 1960s and 1970s related to the establishment of the Gypsy Council in 1966 and its activities.
+Donald Kenrick also deposited a considerable number of books and pamphlets about Gypsies, Travellers and Roma.

 T. W. Thompson Collection

-Thomas William Thompson (1888-1968) was a prominent collector of Gypsy and Traveller folklore particularly in the North of England and Midlands from 1915.
-Thompson recorded information related to him by Gypsies and Travellers in two series of notebooks.
-The topics covered by his notes include language, customs, biographies and the genealogy of particular family groups.
+Thomas William Thompson (1888–1968) was a prominent collector of Gypsy and Traveller folklore particularly in the North of England and Midlands from 1915.
+Thompson recorded information from conversations with Gypsies and Travellers in two series of notebooks.
+The topics include language, customs, biographies and the genealogy of family groups.
+There is a further collection of Thompson material, the Archive of T. W. Thompson, in the Bodleian Archives & Manuscripts.

+Robert M. Dawson Collection

+Robert M. Dawson is a writer and educationalist.
+He has been president of the Romany & Traveller Family History Society and a former Treasurer of the Derbyshire Gypsy Liaison Group.
+Dawson champions the heritage and campaigns of Gypsy and Traveller communities.
+The collection contains press cuttings and card indexes relating to Gypsies and Travellers collected by Dawson.
+He donated a further collection The Robert Dawson Romany Collection to the Romany & Traveller Family History Society in 1998.

-Research and Outreach
+Research and outreach

-Research Topics
+Research topics

-The Gypsy, Traveller and Roma Collections offer a wealth of research opportunities; covering subjects such as art, literature, history, culture, language/linguistics, philology, sociology, religion, law, politics, human rights, activism and geography.
+The Gypsy, Traveller and Roma Collections offer research opportunities in subjects such as art, literature, history, culture, language/linguistics, philology, sociology, religion, law, politics, human rights, activism and geography.

-Recent Research
+Recent research

-The collections have been used to research the experiences of the community in different parts of Europe including Spain and in the Austro-Hungarian Empire.
+Researchers have used the collections to explore the experiences of the community in different parts of Europe including Spain and in the Austro-Hungarian Empire.
 Many of the collections have been studied to explore Romani contributions to European culture and the singing traditions of the community.
 Some researchers have examined the concept of the nomad and nomadic living.
 The collections have been studied for information about the construction and design of wagons sometimes known as caravans.